ssuda1/guncontrol_public_opinion/README.md

 After tokenized text data with NLTK library and removed stop words, found out the most frequently used word and # hashtags and visualize when each word and # hashtags trended during the demonstration.

-Next step is to figure out geographic location affect if the attitude toward gun control is positive or negative.
+Next step is to figure out if geographic locations (ex.
+Blue States vs Red States) affect the attitude toward gun control (positive or negative).
 (Using Cluster).